Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 The resulting net cooling emission is presented in Fig.~\ref{fig:CoolTot} as a function of $\xi$ for all simulations.
 The HD simulations generally exhibit the highest values of $L_{\rm net}$ compared to the MHD and MHD+TC simulations for almost all $\xi$ values.
-Quantitatively, the net cooling emissions in the HD simulations agree well with the ones found by \citet{Mandelker2020a} from three-dimensional simulations.
+The net cooling emissions in the HD simulations are in relative agreement but lower compared to those reported by \citet[][Fig.~$13$]{Mandelker2020a} from their three-dimensional simulations.
+The majority of their simulations correspond to our $n_{\stream}=10^{-2}\, \rm cm^{-3}$ cases, but with a larger radius of $R_{\stream}=3\, \kpc$.
+Our $L_{\rm{net}}$ values are relatively close to theirs after considering a factor of approximately $10$ multiplication, which accounts not only for equation~\ref{eq:Lnet} but also for the boost in condensation due to the larger $R_{\stream}$ resulting in lower a $\xi$.
 For $\xi \lesssim 0.05$, the HD simulations exhibit at most a factor of $5$ difference with MHD and MHD+TC simulations.
-For $\xi \gtrsim 0.05$, the discrepancies rise up to a factor of $\sim 20$, indicating a significant decrease of the stream emission signature when the magnetic field and thermal conduction are considered.
-One shall see that such a difference comes from both the magnetic field and thermal conduction.
-For comparison with the analytical model, both the model from \citet[equation 37]{Mandelker2020a} and our fitted model are plotted.
-Similarly to recent simulations focusing on the mixing layer \citep{Fielding2020,Tan2021,Yang2023}, the cooling emission is modelled assuming the energetic quasi-steady states in the mixing layer.
+For $\xi \gtrsim 0.05$, the discrepancies rise up to a factor of $\sim 20$, indicating a significant decrease of the stream emission signature when the magnetic fields and thermal conduction are considered.
+We shall see that this difference comes from both the magnetic fields and thermal conduction.
+For comparison with analytical models, both the model from \citet[equation 31 and 37]{Mandelker2020a} and our fitted model are plotted.
+Similarly to recent simulations of individual planar mixing layers \citep{Fielding2020,Tan2021,Yang2023}, we model the cooling emission assuming that the mixing layer has reached a quasi-steady state in terms of its energetics.
 Physically, this quasi-steady state is the balance between the flux of kinetic energy and enthalpy and the net radiative cooling rate.
 In the hydrodynamic case, the quasi-steady state can be described as,

 which, upon integration over the mixing layer, yields,